 Todd S: Eric, innovation in this industry is all around us.
 We are in a building just filled with all kinds of innovative technologies and ideas.
 Look into your crystal ball and tell us what will be coming at us in the next few years.

-Eric: I think the [inaudible: 00:07:04] with business like crush medical.
-We link the serialized number to a security feeder so that you know when you check a product if you don’t have the information from the clear code you can use the information from the security feeders which is embedded in the process and linked to the database.
+Eric: I think the besides serialization that we do with business like crush medical, we link the serialized number to a security feeder so that you know when you check a product if you don’t have the information from the clear code you can use the information from the security feeders which is embedded in the process and linked to the database.

 I think that we could promote that in the pharma industry especially for countries where the regulation is not yet implemented and where the people can play with the product.
 I think that will be the next step in serialization; the security feeder embedded into the system.